The luxury watch hobby has been called many things in the past, but cheap is certainly not one of them.

 Examples from the earlier production years will show a highly-desired orange discoloration on its luminous.
 This effect further enhances the vintage character and feel of the watch, making each example much more unique.

-Rolex’s Oyster Perpetual line is one that has seen itself completely overshadowed by the most popular models like the Submariner and the GMT-Master.
-Fortunately, those who dare to look a bit deeper into the catalog will be pleasantly surprised by what they may find.
+Before 2020, Rolex’s Oyster Perpetual line was one that had seen itself completely overshadowed by the most popular models like the Submariner and the GMT-Master.
+However, that all changed with the introduction of a whirl of new Oyster Perpetuals.

 Looking for more watch content?